mondoohq/docs/docs/cnspec/saas/github.md

 - Option 1: Give cnspec access using a personal access token and an environment variable.
 This approach is easier to set up but results in slower scans for large GitHub organizations.
 To learn how to give cnspec access using a personal access token, continue reading below.

 - Option 2: Give cnspec access using custom GitHub application credentials.
 This approach takes longer to set up, but results in faster scans.
-To learn how to give cnspec access using custom app credentials, read [Authenticate Using Custom GitHub App Credentials](/cnspec/saas/gh-app/).
+To learn how to give cnspec access using custom app credentials, read [Give cnspec Access to GitHub Using Custom GitHub App Credentials](/cnspec/saas/gh-app/).

 ### Give cnspec access using a personal access token and an environment variable